Expensive assets justify their place on the Balance sheet by earning returns.

 Start With the Balance Sheet

-The Balance sheet is a high-level snapshot of a firm's asset structure and the book value of its asset accounts.
-For this reason, the Balance sheet is an excellent starting point for building an understanding of a firm's asset base.
+The balance sheet is a high-level snapshot of a firm's asset structure and the book value of its asset accounts—as well as the full scope of the firm's liabilities and equities.
+For this reason, the balance sheet is an excellent starting point for building an understanding of a firm's asset base.

 Assets Should Earn Returns

-- In construction industries, for instance, heavy equipment that sits idle for long periods of time fits this description.
+• In construction industries, for instance, heavy equipment that sits idle for long periods fits this description.

-- In transportation industries, costly assets such as aircraft and delivery vehicles are normally in service or in maintenance around the clock, so as to maximize asset returns.
+• In transportation industries, costly assets such as aircraft and delivery vehicles are normally in service or maintenance around the clock, to maximize asset returns.

-Company management and stockholders expect assets to justify their place on the Balance sheet by producing value for the company in excess of their cost.
-Financial statement metrics such as Inventory Turns, Total Asset Turnover, or Return on Assets (ROA) use Income statement and Balance sheet figures to measure the company's efficiency and productivity in using assets.
+Company management and stockholders expect assets to justify their place on the Balance Sheet by producing value for the company that exceeds their cost.
+Financial statement metrics such as Inventory Turns, Total Asset Turnover, or Return on Assets (ROA) use Income statement and balance sheet figures to measure the company's efficiency and productivity in using assets.

 Most firms in private industry practice accrual accounting with a double-entry accounting system.
 With this approach, the balance between Assets, on the left, and Liabilities + Equities, on the right, always holds.
 Double-entry rules ensure that a change to an account in any category (Assets, Liabilities, or Equities) brings an equal offsetting change to one or more other accounts, restoring the balance.

-- If the firm buys a production machine with $2,000 cash, accountants credit (decrease) an Asset account "Cash" by $2,000 while debiting (increasing) another Asset account, "Production machinery" by the same $2,000.
-As a result, the overall Assets total does not change and the Balance sheet balance holds.
+• If the firm buys a production machine with $2,000 cash, it credits (decreases) an Asset account "Cash" by $2,000 while debiting (increasing) another Asset account "Production machinery" by the same $2,000.
+In this case, the overall Assets total does not change, and the balance sheet balance holds.

-- If instead the firm takes a $2,000 bank loan for the same purchase, accountants credit (increase) a Liabilities account "Bank Loans" by $2, 000.
-At the same time, they debit (increase) the Asset account "Production Machinery" by $2,000.
-Adding $2,000 to both sides of Balance sheet equation in this way maintains the balance.
+• If instead, the firm takes a $2,000 bank loan for the same purchase, it credits (increases) a Liabilities account "Bank Loans" by $2,000.
+At the same time, it debits (increases) the Asset account "Production Machinery" by $2,000.
+Adding $2,000 to both sides of the Balance Sheet equation in this way maintains the balance.

 The Balance Sheet Reveals Asset, Capital, and Financial Structures